 Our 4-Staged Program Plan takes us from the individual creative exploration to a collaborative and professional community performance that tells our collective story of resilience and innovation.

 STAGE ONE: EXPLORE & PLAY

 Our team works with individual households and families in private and public yards.
 These sessions for all ages are experiential and invite playmaking.
 Our team is flexible and adaptable as we tailor our programs to meet the needs of our participants.

 STAGE TWO: DEFINE & IMAGINE

 When local and state safety guidelines permit, we will identify community sites situated across Prince George’s County.
 These sites will take place in schools, libraries, community centers and within businesses and municipalities.
-Each site will unpack pandemic and resiliency stories that are known in their communities.
+Each site will unpack pandemic and resiliency stories that are known in their communities, as well as cultural, historical and environmental stories that are relevant to reimagining a new world.
 Participants will explore performance techniques to tell the stories as an ensemble that invites the audience to share more stories!

 STAGE THREE: WRITE & REHEARSE